-Senate Bill 625, carried by Sen. Steve Bradford, an Inglewood Democrat, which is near enactment, would wipe out the district and transfer its duties to another agency, the Water Replenishment District of Southern California.
+Senate Bill 625, carried by Sen. Steven Bradford, an Inglewood Democrat, which is near enactment, would wipe out the district and transfer its duties to another agency, the Water Replenishment District of Southern California.

 “The Central Basin Municipal Water District (CBMWD) is in disarray,” Bradford argues, citing a power struggle among directors that has essentially stopped operations and its refusal to comply with open government laws.

 Central Basin certainly deserves a death sentence, but the larger issue of endemic corruption in southeastern LA County remains unresolved.